Designer Knives Pay Dividends to Clackamas Manufacturer

 Currently, Oregon enterprise zones are sponsored by:

-In addition, four cities, ten ports and a few counties consent to zones within their territory that are sponsored by overlapping jurisdictions.
+In addition, seven cities, ten ports and five counties consent to zones within their territory that are sponsored by overlapping jurisdictions.

 Cities, ports and counties across Oregon can seek an enterprise zone whenever there is a round of designation.